 This full block site is triangular in shape and forms part of one of the most important intersections in Wellington.
 Any proposal on this site will have significant impact on Frank Kitts Park, the waterfront, and the adjacent city blocks.
-The main considerations are:
+Main considerations here are:

-- articulation of massing to reduce shadowing effects on park - increasing access to sunlight - using massing to emphasise significant intersection - the provision of roof terraces to provide residential communal and private open space - using balconies to increase passive surveillance and animate the building façade - improving the public domain quality of surrounding streets - ensuring adequate natural light and ventilation to all units.
+- Articulation of massing to reduce shadowing effects on park and reduce apparent scale - Increase access to sunlight - Using massing to emphasize significant intersection - Provision of roof terraces to provide residential open space amenity - Using balconies to increase passive surveillance and animate the building façade - Improving the public domain quality of surrounding streets - Ensuring adequate natural light and ventilation to all units.